huntresslabs/win-service-updater/README.md

 Partial implementation of wyUpdate functionality written in GoLang.

+Goals:
+- Compatibility with existing wyUpdate binary files
+- Drop in replacement for existing commands (for service updates only)

 Differences:
 - designed to only be run from a service or command-line, there is no GUI component
 - only full binary replacement (no diff)